 Once you’re done, click “Continue”.
 The Nudge will now automatically capture and show individual recent ticket sales.
 You can track how your Nudges perform from your Statistics page.

-When creating a new Nudge, choose the All Purchases Nudge in the Social Proof Nudges category of the Nudge Library.
+When creating a new Nudge, choose the All Ticket Sales Nudges Nudge in the Social Proof Nudges category of the Nudge Library.

 You can now configure this Nudge.
 First of all, select “Eventbrite” as the data source.
 This way, the Nudge will use your Eventbrite data to show in the Nudge.